vrenkens/nabu/README.md

 ```

 traindir should be the same as the traindir in the previous step. the prior can
-then be found in numpy format in <traindir>/prior.npy
+then be found in numpy format in \<traindir\>/prior.npy

 #### Training the neural net

 Training the neural network happens using the Nabu framework.
 In order to do
 this you should create a recipe for doing so (see the section on training).
 You can find an example recipe for this in config/recipes/DNN/WSJ.
 You can
-use this recipe, but you should still create the database configuration.
+use this recipe, but you should still create the database.conf file based on
-In your database configuration you should create sections for the features
+the database.cfg file.
+In your database configuration you should create sections
-which is the same as you would do for a normal Nabu neural network and
+for the features which is the same as you would do for a normal Nabu neural
-sections for the alignments.
-The alignment sections should get the special
+network and sections for the alignments.
+The alignment sections should get the
-type of alignments.
+special type "alignments".
 A section should look something like this:

 ```
 [trainalignments]